AndrewJBateman/ionic-react-firebase/README.md

 ## Status & To-Do List

-* Status: In progress - video 14 completed
+* Status: In progress - video 19 of 25 completed
 * To-Do: Complete series of videos

 ## Inspiration